4mr0m3r0/argo-project-samples/README.md

 # Argo Wokflow Samples
-These is a repository for learning Argo Workflow.
+This is a repository for studying and practicing Argo Workflow.

 Go to the main website examples:
     * https://argoproj.github.io/argo/examples/